Weather in Spain in July

 Treat yourself to San Sebastián's finest by hopping between pintxos bars in the Old Town.
 You’ll get to taste delicious bite-sized tapas paired with local txakoli wine.
 Warm July evenings make it the perfect time for a stroll.

-Escape the July heat by venturing into the cool Caves of Nerja, a stunning underground complex on the Costa del Sol.
+Escape the July heat by venturing into the cool Caves of Nerja, a stunning subway complex on the Costa del Sol.
 This impressive cave system features massive stalactites and stalagmites, along with prehistoric cave paintings.
 It’s a cool and fascinating retreat from the July sun, offering a glimpse into ancient history.

 The Illas Cies beach in Vigo, Spain © Shutterstock